min69u/Reforestation/README.md

-## Where does Fonzie like to go for lunch?
-Chick-Fil-Eyyyyyyyy.
+## Why don’t skeletons ever go trick or treating?
+Because they have nobody to go with.